New Christian

 According to António José Saraiva, a Portuguese historian and professor of Portuguese literature, "When Ferdinand of Aragon (1452–1516) and Isabella of Castile (1451–1504) married in 1469 they ascended the throne of a united and almost wholly reconquered Spain.
-Among their roughly 7,000,000 subjects, some 150,000 were remote descendants of converted Jews, known as New Christians, Conversos or, pejoratively, Marranos; a still sizeable minority estimated at 90,000 were Jews and another estimated 150,000 Moslems.
+Among their roughly 7,000,000 subjects, some 150,000 were remote descendants of converted Jews, known as New Christians, Conversos or, pejoratively, Marranos; a still sizeable minority estimated at 90,000 were Jews and another estimated 150,000 Muslims.
 Between the New Christian bourgeoisie of recent vintage and the old Jewish bourgeoisie there was intense rivalry.
 In fact, the most energetic and relentless anti-Jewish propagandists were New Christians."
 By law, the category of New Christians included recent converts and their known baptized descendants with any fraction New Christian blood up to the third generation, the fourth generation being exempted.
 In Phillip II's reign, it included any person with any fraction of New Christian blood "from time immemorial".
 In Portugal, in 1772, Sebastião José de Carvalho e Melo, 1st Marquess of Pombal decreed an end to the legal distinction between New Christians and Old Christians.

 New Christian as a legal category

-Although the category of New Christian is meaningless in Christian theology and ecclesiology, it was introduced by the Old Christians who claimed that "pure unmixed" Christian bloodlines distinguish them as a unique group, separated from ethnic Jews and Iberian Muslims.
+Although the category of New Christian is meaningless in Christian theology and ecclesiology, it was introduced by the Old Christians who claimed that "pure unmixed" Christian bloodlines (Limpieza de sangre) distinguish them as a unique group, separated from ethnic Jews and Iberian Muslims.

-The Old Christians wanted to legally and socially distinguish themselves from the conversos (converts to Christianity) whom they considered being tainted by their non-Spanish bloodlines-even though the overwhelming majority of Spain's Muslims were also indigenous Iberians, descendants of native Iberians who earlier converted to Islam under Muslim rule.
+The Old Christians wanted to legally and socially distinguish themselves from the Conversos (new converts to Christianity), whom they considered being tainted by their non-Spanish bloodlines—even though the overwhelming majority of Spain's Muslims were also indigenous Iberians, descendants of native Iberians who earlier converted to Islam under Muslim rule.

-In practice, for New Christians of Jewish origin, the concept of New Christian was a legal mechanism and manifestation of racial antisemitism rather than Judaism as a religion.
-For those of Moorish origin, it was a manifestation of racial anti-Berberism and/or anti-Arabism.
-Portuguese New Christians were alleged to have been partners with an English factor in Italy in a notable 17th century marine insurance swindle.
+In practice, for the New Christians of Jewish origins, the concept of New Christian was a legal mechanism and manifestation of racial antisemitism, rather than Judaism as a religion, while for those of Moorish origins it was a manifestation of racial anti-Berberism and/or anti-Arabism.
+Portuguese New Christians were alleged to have been partners with an English factor in Italy, as reported in a notable 17th-century marine insurance swindle.